agkozak/zcomet/README.md

 Like other plugin managers and frameworks, `zcomet` defers running `compdef` calls until `zcomet compinit` runs, which means that you can load a plugin full of `compdefs` (e.g., `zcomet load ohmyzsh plugins/git`) even before `zcomet compinit` and its completions will still work.

+A simple `zcomet compinit` should always get the job done, but if you need to rename the cache file ("dump file"), you can do so thus:

+    zstyle ':zcomet:compinit' dump-file /path/to/dump_file

+If you need to specify other options to `compinit`, you can do it this way:

+    zstyle 'zcomet:compinit' arguments -i   # I.e., run `compinit -i'

+But it is safest to stick to the default behavior.
+An incorrectly configured `compinit` can lead to your completions being broken or unsafe code being loaded.

 ### `compile`

 Compiles a script or scripts if there is no corresponding wordcode (`.zwc`) file or if a script is newer than its `.zwc`.